libffcv/ffcv/docs/ffcv_examples/linear_regression.rst

 - We can also optimize the main loop itself: for example, the gradient updates should be performed as in-place operations, as should the normalization.
-Since dataloading is no longer the main bottleneck, such optimizations will result in improved performance.
+Since data loading is no longer the main bottleneck, such optimizations will result in improved performance.